Skip to content

 The Observer Effect

 Nehal El-Hadi is a writer, researcher, and editor.
-She is the Culture + Society and Science + Technology Editor at The Conversation Canada, an academic news site, and Editor-in-Chief of Studio, a magazine dedicated to Canadian craft and design.
-Her work explores the relations(hips) that render us human; these include the interplays between us and technologies, objects, and spaces/places, focusing on the professional fields of design, planning, journalism, and healthcare.
+She is the Science + Technology Editor at The Conversation Canada, an academic news site, and Editor-in-Chief of Studio, a magazine dedicated to Canadian craft and design.
+Trained as an environmental journalist and urban planning scholar, Nehal’s work explores the relations(hips) that render us human; these include the interplays between us and technologies, objects, and spaces/places.

 media